 Will my test results be reported to anyone besides me?

 San Diego Blood Bank will report both positive (reactive) and negative (non-reactive) test results to the California Department of Public Health.
-Reporting helps us understand the prevalence of the virus in various communities.
+Reporting helps us understand the prevalence and epidemiology of the virus in various communities.

 If I have questions or concerns about my results, who can I contact?

 The Ortho Clinical Diagnostics VITROS® Anti-SARS-CoV-2 Total and Roche COBAS Elecsys Anti-SARS-CoV-2 tests are not diagnostic tests.
 Please contact your physician for any health-related questions.
 If you test positive (reactive) and are interested in donating convalescent plasma (CCP), please visit www.sandiegobloodbank.org/donateplasma.